realpython/python-guide/docs/scenarios/scrape.rst

     page = urlopen('http://econpy.pythonanywhere.com/ex/001.html')
     tree = html.fromstring(page.read())

-`tree` now contains the whole HTML file in a nice tree structure which we can go over in many different ways, one of which is using XPath.
+``tree`` now contains the whole HTML file in a nice tree structure which we can go over two different ways: XPath and CSSSelect.
+In this example, I will focus on the former.

 XPath is a way of locating information in structured documents such as HTML or XML pages.
 A good introduction to XPath is `here <http://www.w3schools.com/xpath/default.asp>`_ .

 One can also use various tools for obtaining the XPath of elements such as FireBug for Firefox or in Chrome you can right click an element, choose 'Inspect element', highlight the code and the right click again and choose